 Speed, Energy, and Effectiveness

 Some species of hummingbirds have hearts that beat over 1,200 times per minute, and they inhale and exhale as much as 250 breaths per minute.
 Needless to say, this is a very speedy little bird.
-In addition to being fast, hummingbirds are very important to the ecosystems in which they live.
-As pollinators, hummingbirds are like bees: They are foundational to life on Earth.
+In addition to being fast, the hummingbird is very important to the ecosystems in which they live.
+As pollinators, the hummingbird serves a vital role alongside the bee and the butterfly.
+They are foundational to life on Earth.

 As quick and busy they are, the hummingbird must also rest.
 When food is not available, a hummingbird can slow their metabolisms and enter a hibernating, deep-sleep state, which is called torpor.